bambooforest/APY313_Spring2023/case_studies/words/README.md

     ## 10 not   have     14
     ## # … with 383 more rows

-Now we can do some simple [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) on text, e.g., looking at polarity.
+And we can do some simple [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) on text, e.g., looking at polarity.

+For more information, check out this chapter in the [Text Mining with R](https://www.tidytextmining.com/sentiment.html) book (Silge and Robinson 2017).

 Sentiment analysis involves a lexicon that has been defined for values such as positivity versus negativity.
+First we need sentiment lexicon.

 ``` r
 AFINN <- get_sentiments("afinn")